loughjo/pands-problem-sheet/README.md

 ## Week 03 Task - Program that Outputs Every Second Letter In Reverse Order

 ### References and research Used
-Script name is : secondstring.py
+Script name is : secondstring.

 ## Week 04 Task - Program on the Collatz Conjecture

 ### References and research Used
-Script name is : collatz.py
+Script name is : collatz.

 ## Week 05 Task - Program that Outputs whether Today is a Weekday Or Not

 ### References and research Used
-Script name is : weekday.py
+Script name is : weekday.

 ## Week 06 Task - Program That Approximates the Square Root

 ### References and research Used
-Script name is : squareroot.py
+Script name is : squareroot.

 ## Week 07 Task - Program That Reads a Text File and Outputs Number of e's

 ### References and research Used
-Script name is : es.py
+Script name is : es.

 ## Week 08 Task - Displays a Plot Of Functions